rust-lang/rust/text/0000-repr-pack.md

 At the moment the only way to work around the lack of a proper `#[repr(pack = "N")]` attribute is to use `#[repr(packed)]` and then manually fill in padding which is a burdensome task.
+Even then that isn't quite right because the overall alignment of the struct would end up as 1 even though it needs to be N (or the default if that is smaller than N), so this fills in a gap which is basically impossible to do in Rust at the moment.

 # Detailed design
 [design]: #detailed-design